Commercial insurance options

 This coverage is also referred to as cyber security insurance or cyber risk insurance.

-Any business that stores or processes sensitive information like names, addresses, Social Security numbers, medical records or credit card information needs cyber insurance.
+Any business that stores or processes sensitive information needs cyber insurance.
+This data can include names, addresses, Social Security numbers, medical records or credit card information.

 Also, any third-party who handles your confidential data and information, such as an accountant or IT service, should have their own cyber insurance policy.
 Be sure to get proof of coverage before hiring them.

 As more small businesses choose to use and store digital data, the need for this coverage has expanded to more than just the healthcare and banking industries.
 A few of the many businesses that should consider a cyber policy include:

 Cyber insurance cost depends on your business's exposure to cyber risk and your coverage needs.
 For example, a high-risk business needing $3 million in coverage can expect to pay more than a low-risk business needing $250,000 in coverage.

 Other factors that can affect your rate include network security, data access and claims history.
 Discover how these and other factors influence your cyber insurance cost.

 Cyber insurance covers a variety of small business risks that are divided into two parts: